 Bio Dr. Adam is the Director of Health Media Innovation and a Clinical Assistant Professor in the Department of Pediatrics at Stanford School of Medicine.
 She creates video-based entertainment-education on topics related to maternal child health, nutrition and disease prevention.
 She has designed and produced online educational content for the Stanford School of Medicine for use in their preclinical programs, continuing medical education programs and global health promotion efforts.
 She is the creator of five massive open online courses and advisor for Stanford?s Digital Medical Education International Collaborative (Digital MEdIC) in South Africa.
 Adam is principal investigator on two randomized

 controlled trials investigating the impact of digital global health education interventions on health-promoting behaviors.
 She is also a Faculty Fellow at the Center for Innovation in Global Health and the author of Food, Love, Family: A Practical Guide to Child Nutrition.

 Instructor, Pediatrics - Endocrinology and Diabetes

-Bio I am a physician scientist addressing disparities in type 1 diabetes (T1D) management and outcomes.
-My research interests are at the intersection of T1D and inequities evaluating system-level and individual-level contributors to T1D disparities.
-My longstanding research and clinical interests are to promote equitable care for youth with T1D informed by the biological, social, psychological, and systemic determinants of health.
+Bio I am a physician scientist addressing disparities in type 1 diabetes management and outcomes.
+My research interests are at the intersection of type 1 diabetes and inequities evaluating system-, family-, and individual-level contributors to type 1 diabetes disparities.
+My longstanding research and clinical interests are to promote equitable care for youth with type 1 diabetes informed by the biological, social, psychological, and systemic determinants of health.

 Current Research and Scholarly Interests I am interested in the prevention and management of infectious complication in pediatric oncology patients.
 I am also interested in developing a protocol for the management of low risk patients with fever and neutropenia.